 - 3.4.3 Pedestrian links are provided internally within the Brunel Centre.
-Links around the edges of the former Sainsbury's store, Wilko and Brunel Centre are unattractive and in places incomplete. - 3.4.4 Locke Road, which is at a lower level than the Brunel Roundabout, currently acts as a service road for Wilko and the Brunel Centre.
-It provides a barrier for pedestrian movement and creates a poor frontage to the public realm.
+Links around the edges of the former Sainsbury's supermarket, the ex-Wilko store and Brunel Centre are unattractive and in places incomplete. - 3.4.4 Locke Road, which is at a lower level than the Brunel Roundabout, currently acts as a service road for the ex-Wilko store and the Brunel Centre.
+It provides a barrier for pedestrian movement and creates a

-- 3.4.4 There are areas of poor quality public realm such as the area in front of Stephenson House.
-Blank frontages and narrow or discontinuous pavements along Oliver Road and Duncombe Street provide a poor pedestrian environment. - 3.4.5 There is a redway along the northern side of Buckingham Road and Saxon Street which terminates at the pedestrian crossing adjacent to Stephenson House.
+- poor frontage to the public realm.
+There is a sub-station which completely blocks the footway. - 3.4.5 There are areas of poor quality public realm such as the area in front of Stephenson House.
+Blank frontages and narrow or discontinuous pavements along Oliver Road and Duncombe Street provide a poor pedestrian environment. - 3.4.6 There is a redway along the northern side of Buckingham Road and Saxon Street which terminates at the pedestrian crossing adjacent to Stephenson House.